 Sales and promotions melt away cash flow, not to mention the fact that they lessen the perceived value of your offering and encourage customers to wait for the next sale.
 Getting paid also requires, however, that you fully mark up your merchandise in the first place.
 Markups tend to naturally erode as wholesale costs increase and retail prices don’t fully keep up, unless you actively manage your markups to keep them where you need them.

 For most independent retailers, payroll is the largest cash outflow after merchandise payables.
 A payroll that is primarily made up of salaried and full-time hourly employees may provide a level of stability but can be pretty inflexible and can create significant cash flow challenges, particularly during slower periods.
-A more balanced payroll, between salaried and full-time hourly employees and part-time employees, provides the flexibility to more closely align payroll dollars with when they are truly needed.
+A more balanced payroll, between salaried and full-time hourly employees and part-time employees, provides the flexibility to more closely align payroll dollars with when they’re truly needed.

-Familiarity is comfortable, but it leads inevitably to diminishing returns.
+Familiarity is comfortable, but it inevitably leads to diminishing returns.
 Customers thrive on newness — on new merchandise, presentations, and experiences.
 Repetition breeds staleness, and that will drive customers elsewhere.
 The most successful independent retailers are always re-inventing themselves, testing new items, programs, presentations, and concepts.

 After all that we’ve been through, how much cash flow is enough?
 It’s not enough just to be cash flow positive.
 The challenge is to generate exceptional cash flow from the sales revenue you’re generating, even as you work to grow revenues even further.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Related Articles